zguy23/GCD_Project/README.md

 <li>Merge x_test, y_test and sub_test data frames together using the cbind().</li>
 <li>Repeat step 6 with x_train, y_train and sub_train data frames.</li>
 <li>Merge x_train and x_test data frames with rbind().
 Store this into a new data frame called x_train_test.</li>
 <li>Using grep, find the variable names which contain mean() or std() in their name.
 The features_info.txt file states the variables with the "()" after mean or std indicate mean and standard deviation respectively.
+There are 33 variables each for mean and standard deviation.
 Store the results in mean_cols and std_cols.</li>
 <li>Subset the data frame created from step 8, x_train_test, using variables required for project.
 I selected Subject, Activity, and the mean and standard deviation variables found from the prior step.
 This is subsetted data frame is stored in tidy_data.</li>
 <li>Using sub() and gsub(), cleanup variable names.
 E.g. Remove duplicate words and characters such as ".", "(", ")" and ",".</li>
 <li>Sort the tidy_data data frame using arrange() by Subject and Activity variables.</li>
 <li>Since we are asked to provide averages of the variables I used the group_by() function to do so.
 The groups selected were Subject and Activity.</li>
 <li>Finally, aggregate or summarize data using the summarize_each function on the data frame created in step 13.</li>
-<li>The tidy_data frame is now complete per project requirements.  </li>
+<li>The tidy_data frame is now complete per project requirements.
+The data frame contains 10299 rows and 68 columns.</li>
 </ol>

 <h2>CodeBook.md</h2>